Venkatesh556/Getting_Cleaning_Data/ReadMe.md

-plot_analysis script needs dplyr and data.table packages Just do source("plot_analysis.R") to run the script in r-console
+plot_analysis script needs dplyr and data.table packages.
+Just do source("plot_analysis.R") to run the script in r-console.